Agent coordination

 identity (via the as_agent parameter) and can:

-- Post to the shared room:
+- Post to a shared thread:

-inbox_read {as_agent: "security"}
+agents inbox {as_agent: "security"}

-# Subagent "security" runs its analysisas_agent: "security"room_post {room: "code-review-pr-42", subject: "SQL injection check", body: "…"}dm_send {to_agent: "perf", subject: "cross-check this fix", body: "…"}
+# Subagent "security" runs its analysisas_agent: "security"agents post {thread: "code-review-pr-42", subject: "SQL injection check", body: "…"}agents thread_start {subject: "security-perf sync", members: ["security", "perf"]}

-# Subagent "perf" cross-checksas_agent: "perf"room_post {room: "code-review-pr-42", subject: "latency impact", body: "…"}dm_send {to_agent: "security", subject: "looks solid", body: "…"}
+# Subagent "perf" cross-checksas_agent: "perf"agents post {thread: "code-review-pr-42", subject: "latency impact", body: "…"}agents post {thread: "security-perf sync", subject: "looks solid", body: "…"}

-# Orchestrator synthesizesroom_history {room: "code-review-pr-42"} # see full threadmessage_get {id: "msg-sec-1"} # get security's bodymessage_get {id: "msg-perf-1"} # get perf's bodyinbox_read {as_agent: "security"} # read security's inbox (DMs)# Verdict: both sign off, ready to mergeRequirements
+# Orchestrator synthesizesagents history {thread: "code-review-pr-42"} # see full threadagents message {id: "msg-sec-1"} # get security's bodyagents message {id: "msg-perf-1"} # get perf's bodyagents inbox {as_agent: "security"} # read security's inbox# Verdict: both sign off, ready to mergeRequirements

 Section titled “Requirements”The shared broker is a background daemon that runs once per user and outlives any single session.